 Keep your system up to date

 Apple and Microsoft are continually updating macOS and Windows to close security holes and patch dozens of vulnerabilities each year.
 The best thing you can do is make sure automatic updates are on and manually check that updates are being applied periodically.
-Stethoscope can also check that you have automatic updates turned on and that your system is running the latest version available.
+A good way to remember to check your automatic update settings is to do it when you check the batteries in your smoke detectors.

 Use your system’s firewall

 “Firewall” is a term that gets thrown around a lot in TV and movies, but what does a firewall actually do?
 At the most basic level, a firewall makes sure that all data coming into your computer is allowed to do so.
 When you first enable you may get a few dialogues asking you to allow access to programs; only do so if you recognize the program.
 If you don’t, a quick Google search should tell you if the program is safe or not.

 Use disk encryption for your hard drive

 Encrypting your disk makes it more difficult for someone to access your data if they gain physical control of your device.
 Without encryption, it’s fairly easy for someone who has stolen a computer to retrieve all of the data off the drive.
 You won’t notice any differences when disk encryption is enabled and you’ll be a much harder target to steal valuable information from.

 - Encrypt your Windows computer.
 Some Home editions of Windows don't have this capability.
 If yours doesn't, just skip this step.

 Turn on your screen lock